How to Serve Divorce Papers in Contra Costa County

 What form is used for proof of service in a California divorce?

-Judicial Council form FL-115 (Proof of Service of Summons — Family Law) is the standard form.
-It must be completed by the person who served the papers and filed with the court.
+Judicial Council Form FL-115 (Proof of Service of Summons — Family Law) is the standard form.
+It must be completed by the person who served the papers and filed with Contra Costa County Superior Court.

 What if my spouse is in another state?

 You can serve a spouse in another state.
-California has jurisdiction over the divorce if either spouse meets the residency requirements (6 months in California, 3 months in the county).
-Out-of-state service follows the state where service occurs, but California courts accept properly documented out-of-state service.
+California has jurisdiction over the divorce if either spouse meets the residency requirements — 6 months in California and 3 months in the county.
+Out-of-state service is valid when properly documented.

 How long does my spouse have to respond after being served?